Save a Sister

 - An evaluation by a certified genetics counselor

-If you are interested in volunteering to support Save a Sister, please contact Muffie Thomson at (406) 758-1468
+If you are interested in volunteering to support Save a Sister, please contact Allison Meilicke at (406) 751-4167.

 Your support of this program is life-changing for hundreds of women in the Flathead Valley.
 When a woman first feels a lump, her next thought should never be, “I can’t afford to have a mammogram.”